xigxog/kubefox/docs/broker.md

    commit, and matched route id.
 7. broker checks if a matching component is subscribed locally via grpc and if so sends the event to that component.
-8. otherwise the event is publish onto the component group's jetstream subject so that another broker with a subscription for that component can process it.
+8. otherwise the event is publish onto the component group's NATS subject so that another broker with a subscription for that component can process it.
 9. ttl is updated before sending